OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 <div class="ListHeader ms-font-xxl ms-fontWeight-light">Todo List</div>
 ```

-NOTE: `ms-font-xxl` is a "base" typography class, each of which sets a size, color, font-family, and weight. `ms-fontWeight-light` is one of several helper classes that override a single property and should usually be combined with a base typography class.
+NOTE: `.ms-font-xxl` is a "base" typography class, each of which sets a size, color, font-family, and weight. `.ms-fontWeight-light` is one of several helper classes that override a single property and should usually be combined with a base typography class.

-### Step 6 – Adding more complex components
+## Step 6 – Adding more complex components

 Now, let’s get our list up and running using some hard-coded content.
 In Part 2, we will use JavaScript to add real data and interactions.